This document provides instructions on running the JWST Science Calibration Pipeline (referred to as “the pipeline”) and individual pipeline steps.

 Stage 1 corrections are applied nearly universally for all instruments and modes.
 Stage 2 is divided into separate modules for imaging and spectroscopic modes.
 Stage 3 is divided into five separate modules for imaging, spectroscopic, coronagraphic, Aperture Masking Interferometry (AMI), and Time Series Observation (TSO) modes.

 Details of all the pipeline modules can be found at Pipeline Modules.
-The remainder of this document discusses pipeline configuration files and gives examples of running pipelines as a whole or in individual steps.
+The remainder of this document discusses the general usage of the pipelines and steps.

 Many pipeline steps rely on the use of reference files that contain different types of calibration data or information necessary for processing the data.
 The reference files are instrument-specific and are periodically updated as the data processing evolves and the understanding of the instruments improves.
 They are created, tested, and validated by the JWST Instrument Teams.
 They ensure all the files are in the correct format and have all required header keywords.
 The files are then delivered to the Reference Data for Calibration and Tools (ReDCaT) Management Team.
 The result of this process is the files being ingested into the JWST Calibration Reference Data System (CRDS), and made available to the pipeline team and any other ground subsystem that needs access to them.